roncampbell/IRE2018/index.md

 Before writing the script, let's point out something.
 The "History" tab keeps a record of your current session - each command, in the order you enter it.
 If you want to re-enter a command, just click on the appropriate line in the history panel, and it will appear in the console.
 This is an incredibly handy feature.
 You can save the history indefinitely along with the rest of your workspace with the command save.image("xxx.RData") where "xxx" is the name you give work.

-Well, if R remembers each command, why write a script?
-There are at least two answers.
-The first is that after about five or six lines, the console becomes pretty awkward; remember - one typo and the command fails.
+If R remembers each command, why write a script?
+Here are two answers.
+The console becomes a pretty awkward scripting tool after five or six lines; remember - one typo, and the command fails.
 I've written 50- and 80-line scripts.
-The second reason is that you may want to recycle your scripts, revising them slightly for new data.
+Second, you might want to recycle your scripts, modifying them slightly for new data.
 You simply can't do that in the console.
 In the script editor, it's a breeze.

 Here's our script: